 This is where design comes in.

-Philiastides and Ratcliff suggest that branding has a direct impact on the decision making process.
-It influences preference-based judgements and certain brain areas (e.g. prefrontal cortex, striatum, midbrain, and hippocampus) may even be sensitive to these types of value judgements.
+Philiastides and Ratcliff suggest that branding has a direct impact on the decision-making process.
+It influences preference-based judgments and certain brain areas (e.g. prefrontal cortex, striatum, midbrain, and hippocampus) may even be sensitive to these types of value judgments.
 How we value a product depends on both the product and our own personal values.
 The result of this; some products being valued more than others.
 Typically, when judging a product, we form our perception starting from the general (values) to the specific (a product).
-Of course it’s not all super scientific, and there will always be those bias to certain brands, and those loyal to some because it’s what your mom, grandma, and great grandma used.
-Moving away from all the science talk, lets jump into another big piece of the puzzle, which is color and psychology.
+Of course, it’s not all super scientific, and there will always be those bias to certain brands, and those loyal to some because it’s what your mom, grandma, and great-grandma used.
+Moving away from all the science talk, let’s jump into another big piece of the puzzle, which is color and psychology.

 And so there you have it!
-A small preview into how designers and marketing strategists can influence your consumer decisions.
+A small preview of how designers and marketing strategists can influence your consumer decisions.